e-kwsm/nwchem-wiki/Developer.md

 #### Adding new functionals

-Within the NWXC module specific terms of the density fucntionals are identified by an integer constant.
+Within the NWXC module specific terms of the density functionals are identified by an integer constant.
 These constants are listed in
 <b>nwxcP.fh</b>, Currently the order of the constants is: exchange
 functionals first, correlation functionals second, and finally combined